Separate but Together: Unsupervised Federated Learning for Speech Enhancement from Non-IID Data: Experimental Framework

 \subsection{\feddatasetSpace Dataset}

 To construct a realistic FL scenario, we combine speech data from the LibriSpeech dataset \cite{panayotov2015librispeech}, and noise data from FSD50k \cite{fonseca2020fsd50k}.
-We first split the LibriSpeech training set into $280$ separate folds where each fold contains data from one unique speaker ID.
-Then, we remove all clips with speech related tags from both the train and test portions of FSD50K.
-We split the remaining training files evenly across the $280$ speaker-folds from LibriSpeech and match four second noise segments to four-second chunks of unique speech utterances.
+We first split the combined 100h and 360h LibriSpeech training set into $280$ folds where each fold contains data from a unique speaker ID.
+Then, we remove all clips with speech related tags from both train and test portions of FSD50K.
+The remaining noise files are split evenly across the $280$ speaker-folds by matching four second noise segments to four second chunks of unique speech utterances.
 We leave the test sets from both datasets intact. \feddatasetSpace consists of approximately $50$, $3$ and $3$ hours of data for training, validation and test, respectively.
-To produce a training mixture, with two noises, we discard half of the noisy speech recordings from a speaker and pair the singleton noise files $\mathbf{n} \sim \D_c^{n}$ with another noisy speech mixture $\mathbf{x} \sim \D_c^{m}$ from the same speaker.
+To produce a training mixture with two noise sources $\s + \mathbf{n}_1 + \mathbf{n}_2$, we discard half of the speech recordings from a speaker and pair the singleton noise files $\mathbf{n}_2 \sim \D_c^{n}$ with another noisy speech mixture $\mathbf{m}=\s + \mathbf{n}_1 \sim \D_c^{m}$ from the same speaker.
 This procedure leads to the challenging but realistic distributions of input signal-to-noise ratio SNR shown in Figure \ref{fig:snr_distribution}.